tkowalcz/tjahzi/logback-appender/README.md

 ### Configuring connection parameters individually and using URL

-At a minimum Tjahzi needs host and port configuration to connect to Loki:
+Connection is configured by providing parameters like host or port explicitly in dedicated tags or by using a URL that has them all "inline".
+First we will show how the individual parameters work.
+At a minimum Tjahzi needs host and port configuration to connect to Loki, e.g.:

 ```xml
 <host>example.com</host>